Ready to view life in a whole new way?

 Until a seed is planted in the soil and dies, it remains alone.
 But its death will produce many plants—a plentiful harvest of new lives.

 I conceived Grief 2 Growth when I realized that a lifetime of experiences had led me to the point where I have wisdom that can be of benefit to others.
 I’ve learned what works.
 I’ve learned what doesn’t work.
 I’ve developed techniques and discovered resources that I want to share with the world.
 We learn by experience.
 Usually, it’s our own experience.
 But, one of the great things about being human is we can learn through other people’s experiences.

 At my age, I’ve been through good times and many hardships.
 The hard times I have had have led to the most considerable growth.
 Those times when I thought I had been buried, I had actually been planted.
 It’s through those difficulties that wisdom is acquired.
 That wisdom leads to transformation.

 Usually, people who reach out to me have this in common have this thing in common.
 They feel “stuck.”
 Their lives are out of balance, and they feel like they are no longer going forward.
 These difficulties are prompting them into transformation.
 I am here to help you make that transformation.

 After 57 years of experience and almost that much time helping and leading people informally, I decided to make it official, obtain my life coaching certification, and seek to help people more formally.
-I’ve had a career as an engineer, in corporate tech sales, and as a small business owner of a business I built from the ground up.
+I’ve had a career as an engineer, corporate tech sales, and as a small business owner of a business, I built from the ground up.
 I’ve raised two children.
 I’ve experienced the death of a child.
 I’ve been married for nearly thirty years.
 More importantly, I have a passion for helping people.
 Grief 2 Growth is a natural progression of my time on this planet.